PanosGreg/Invoke-AzCommand/Docs/Notes.md

 # get a running Azure Linux VM (not Windows) or a Windows VM that is stopped (not running)
 Invoke-AzCommand $LinuxVM {$env:ComputerName}
 Invoke-AzCommand $StoppedVM {$env:ComputerName}
-# it returns human readable error messages with all the important details
+# it returns human readable error messages with all the relevant details

 Invoke-AzCommand $VM {Get-Service Non-Existing-Service}
 # it returns the actual error message from the remote VM as-if it was local

 Invoke-AzCommand $VM {Get-Service -EA 0}
-# it returns a trucated part of the output in plain text, not objects
-# because the output was too big to be send over through Az VM Run Command.
+# when the output exceeds the limit of the AzVM Run Command (as-in more than 4kb)
+# then it falls back to plain text (not objects) and truncates the output as needed

 Invoke-AzCommand $VM {'Started';Start-Sleep 30;'Finished'} -ExecutionTimeout 10
 # it returns partial output, due to the timeout expiration

+$results  = Invoke-AzCommand $VM {Get-Service WinRM,'Unknown-Service'}
+$results  | select AzComputerName,AzUserName
+$error[0] | select AzComputerName,AzUserName
+# the returned output is enriched with the VM's name and the Azure account that ran it
 ```